 - 1 cup Water

 - Brown onions in butter.
-After the potatoes have browned add the potatoes, clam juice Snow’s,Clam Juice All Natural, 8 oz and water.
+After the onions have browned add the potatoes, clam juice Snow’s,Clam Juice All Natural, 8 oz and water.
 Lay fish on top, skin side up.
 Simmer, peel skin off fish (most times, I find there is no skin on the fish).
 Stir, breaking up fish a little.
 When the potatoes are tender, add the evaporated milk and simmer a few minutes.
 Add butter a few minutes before done.